Best Shopping in London

 Q Park, Cavendish, Marylebone, London W1G 0PG

 Undoubtedly up there with the best shopping in London is Westfield White City.
 This vast shopping mall houses 360 stores and cost £1.6 billion to build.
 ‘The Village’ part of the mall is where most of the luxury brands are located, including Louis Vuitton and Armani.
-If you’re bored of shopping you can always watch a film at the Vue Cinema or if you’re hungry after all that walking around there are plenty of Bars and Restaurants to visit too.
+If you’re bored of shopping you can always watch a film at the Vue Cinema, or grab a bite to eat at one of the many bars and restaurants.

 Opening Hours: 10am-10pm